 When, the bottom of the oil supply tank is above the burner, a single pipe gravity system can be used.
 The oil supply pipe must be connected to the suction port on the burner pump via the flexible hose.
-(Note: The burner on this boiler is set for a one pipe system).

 Two pipe oil supply (Fig. 6)